 Trying to get over a fear of rejection by doing outrageous things to get rejected on purpose

-E.g., going out in public in an odd, attention-grabbing outfit, or walking around and asking people really strange, confusing questions.
+For example, going out in public in an odd, attention grabbing outfit, or walking around and asking people really strange, confusing questions.
 You can come across accounts of people who have done this.
 It also seems to be an approach people come up with on their own.
-The logic behind this also seems to make sense.
+The logic behind this seems to make sense.
 If you're worried about rejection, why not get used to it in one fell swoop by inviting a huge amount of it?

 It does take some courage to get yourself shot down so aggressively, and it helps with a fear of rejection to a degree, but it has two problems: 1) When you're doing really outlandish things you know deep down it's a zany stunt, and that you're not putting the real you on the line.
-Messing with people like this can even be fun.
-Many of us actually have an easier time walking around being purposefully bizarre than they do going up to a stranger and straightforwardly introducing themselves.
+Messing around like this can even be fun.
+Some people actually have an easier time walking around being purposefully bizarre than they do going up to a stranger and straightforwardly introducing themselves.
 If you're going to push your comfort zone and face your fears it's better to do more low-key, realistic things (e.g., if you have a fear of looking nervous in front of people, ask a stranger for directions while purposely making your voice tremble; If you have a fear of being watched and judged, walk around in clothes that are slightly different and quirky, but still within the realm of what a person might actually wear).
-2) A fear of rejection isn't something you can fix with one big, dramatic dose.
+2) A fear of rejection isn't something you can fix with one big, dramatic outing.
 You may feel more fear-free for a while, but it will wear off.
-Rejection is something you need to gradually become comfortable with over many, many outings.
+Rejection is something you need to slowly become comfortable with over a longer time.

 Focusing too much on talking to strangers in public as a way to practice your conversation skills